mysql/mysql-utilities/docs/man/mysqldbexport.rst

    comma-separated list (no spaces).
 Valid values = TABLES, VIEWS, TRIGGERS, PROCEDURES, FUNCTIONS, EVENTS, GRANTS, DATA, CREATE_DB

+.. option:: -x EXCLUDE --exclude=EXCLUDE

+   exclude one or more objects from the operation using either a specific name (e.g. db1.t1) or a REGEXP search pattern.
+Repeat option for multiple exclusions.

 .. option:: --skip-blobs

    Do not export blob data.